CFGer/frontend-curriculum/06_JS_3/README.md

 * You have gone through the lesson README and know what you need to cover
 * The `lesson/starter-code` is zipped and ready to be sent out
-* The `recap exercise/starter-code` is zipped and ready to be sent out
+* The `homework/starter-code` is zipped and ready to be sent out
+* The exercise will be part of the code-along
 * The homework brief is ready to be sent out
 * You have your desktop space set up and ready to share